markblokpoel/mathlib/paper.md

 *Output:* A subset of items $I'\subseteq I$ (or $I'\in\mathcal{P}(I)$) that maximizes the combined value of the selected items according, i.e., $\arg\max_{I'\in\mathcal{P}(I)}\sum_{i \in I'}v(i) + \sum_{i, j \in I'}b(i,j)$.

-Assuming familiarity with the formal specification, the ```mathlib``` implementation below illustrates how the code is easy to read as it maps onto mathematical expressions in the specification (Table \autoref{subset}).
+Assuming familiarity with the formal specification, the ```mathlib``` implementation and Table \ref{subset} below illustrate how the code is easy to read as it maps onto mathematical expressions in the specification.

 ```scala
 type Item = String